CAkhi/spring-boot-rewards-app/README.md

 * IDE (IntelliJ community edition)
 * Postman (or other API platform)

+## Data Set

+* Data is inserted into H2 DB based on the insert query provided in the data.sql file

 ## API Endpoints

 * GET /api/rewards - Gets the list of customers, rewards points earned per each month and total reward points earned.